-The ABA Formal Opinion states that law firms have a duty to digitize client data, trust account information, and other sensitive information.
-Currently, 78% of U.S. States enforce this technological competency rule.
-This means that law firms solely relying on paper-focused systems or outdated software pose greater ethical threats to their business than taking the time to migrate data to a modern platform.
+ABA Formal Opinion 482 states that law firms have a duty to digitize client data, trust account information, and other sensitive information.
+Law firms solely relying on paper-focused systems or outdated software pose greater ethical threats to their business versus taking the time to migrate data to a modern platform.

 In many cases, the data migration process can be hassle-free with a few proactive steps.
 Continue reading to learn essential resources on how to create a data migration strategy, analyze and organize data, and determine what data is viable to migrate.

 Data migration is the transfer of data from one location, format, or application to another.
 For law firms, this could mean adopting new legal software or condensing data from legacy systems into a new format or application.

 Why Do Law Firms Migrate Data?